Breakthrough/PySceneDetect/manual/cli/backends.rst

 PyAV
 =======================================================================

-*[Default on Windows]*
+The PyAV backend is a more robust backend that handles multiple audio tracks and frame decode errors gracefully.

-The PyAV backend is a more robust backend that can handle multiple audio tracks and decode errors more gracefully.
+This backend can be used by specifying `-b pyav` via command line, or setting `backend = pyav` under the `[global]` section of your :ref:`config file <scenedetect_cli-config_file>`.